shazanfar/scHOT/README.md

 ## Vignette

-You can find the vignette at this webiste: https://shazanfar.github.io/scHOT/index.html.
+You can find the vignette at this website: https://shazanfar.github.io/scHOT/.